Fidelia — Help

 - Search — Use the search field to filter by title, artist, album, or genre.

 - Playlists — Create playlists from the sidebar.
 Drag songs to reorder within a playlist.
+Playlists can be organized into folders — see Playlist Folders.

 - Artwork — Drag artwork onto the album art panel, or use Edit → Find Artwork Online (⌥⌘A) to search automatically.